Home Connecticut Oliver Ellsworth: Founding Father and Yale Dropout

 And then there was the food.
 Breakfast for four was a loaf of bread.
 Dinner for four was an apple pie and a quart of beer.

 Young Oliver Ellsworth was disciplined several times, according to the school records.
-His first offense was puzzling: He joined 10 others ‘to scrape and clean the college yard.’
-He also, after evening prayers on Thursday, joined others who ‘put on their Hats and run and Hallooed in the College Yard in contempt of the Law of College.’
+His first offense was the curious offense of joining 10 others ‘to scrape and clean the college yard.’
+He also, after evening prayers on Thursday, joined others who ‘put on their hats and ran and hallooed in the College Yard in “contempt of the Law of College.”

 About 200 years later, another politician who excelled at speaking and writing would write the biography of Oliver Ellsworth for the Encyclopedia Britannica.
 It was the only encyclopedia entry John F. Kennedy ever wrote.